BOLIVIAN RED HOWLER

 The Bolivian red howler monkey occurs in central and northern Bolivia.
 Despite its name, this species is also found in southern Peru.
 In Bolivia, these monkeys are found from the Department of Pando south along the Andean Cordillera and east into central Bolivia.
 Their range includes the Río Beni basin and extends east as far the Mamoré-Guapore.
 In Peru, they are found in forests along the Madre de Dios, Tambopata, and Urubamba rivers.

 These monkeys inhabits a range of forest types, including lowland tropical forest, seasonally flooded Amazonian forests, and gallery forests, though it seems that they prefer humid and seasonally flooded forests along large rivers.
-This species is sympatric with the black-and-gold howler monkey (Alouatta caraya) over a large part of its range.
+This species is sympatric with black-and-gold howler monkeys (Alouatta caraya), sharing habitat with them over a large part of their range.

 Size, Weight, and Lifespan